 Health care and services

-We provide you with health care services at 7 locations in Michigan and northwestern Ohio.
-Facilities include our LTC Charles S. Kettles VA Medical Center in Ann Arbor and 6 outpatient clinics in Flint, Jackson, and Ann Arbor, Michigan; and Toledo, Ohio.
+We provide you with health care services at 8 locations in Michigan and northwestern Ohio.
+Facilities include our LTC Charles S. Kettles VA Medical Center in Ann Arbor and 7 outpatient clinics in Adrian, Ann Arbor, Canton, Flint, Jackson, and Toledo.
+A new clinic in Howell will open fall 2022.
 To learn more about the services each location offers, visit the VA Ann Arbor health services page.

 The VA Ann Arbor Healthcare System is a leading health care system and innovative care center within the Veterans Integrated Service Network 10 (VISN 10), which includes medical centers and clinics in Michigan, Ohio, Indiana, and Kentucky.